Rated 4.9/5.0 by 1,000+ WorkBay Tenants

 Bottom line: Self-storage is a temporary bridge—not a long-term solution.

-Option 2: Renting a Small Warehouse Space (More Control, More Room)
+Option 2: Renting a Small Warehouse For Your Online Business (More Control, More Room)

 If you want to keep fulfillment in-house but need a real workspace, a small warehouse unit can be the perfect middle ground.